The rate of tax depends on the total profits of the company, but marginal relief is available where the

 ||(1/4/10 - 31/3/11) and (1/4/09 - 31/3/10)

 |£0 - £300,000

-The limits are adjusted for associated companies and for accounting periods of less than 12 months.
-For example, a company with one associate will pay at the full rate if its profits are above £750,000.
+The bands are adjusted for associated companies and for accounting periods of less than 12 months.

 Payment and filing